Skip to main content

 Description Semester When Set Comment

-Computer assessment1MCanvas quiz covering aspects of each section of the syllabus
+Computer assessment1MCanvas quiz covering aspects of the syllabus

 Assessment Rationale And Relationship

-The examination and formative assessment will allow the opportunity for the student to demonstrate achievement of module learning outcomes.
+The examination and formative assessment will allow the opportunity for students to demonstrate achievement of module learning outcomes.

 Reading Lists